When you sign up for eazyBI then the new trial account will be created for you.

 Measures typically are integer or decimal values that can be accessed either at detailed dimension member level or can be aggregated at higher dimension levels.
 Typical measure examples could be Sales amount, Units sold, Cost amount, Transactions count etc.

 Dimension members have properties.
 The role of a property is to hold information about a particular member.
-Property could be anything that describes member details.
+The property could be anything that describes member details.
 For example, a User dimension member can be a person (user) and the property of each user can be an address (string), age (number), date of birth (date).
 In reports, properties are displayed only at a particular user level.

 Calculated members and measures

 Sometimes you want to calculate new measures from other existing cube measures - these are called calculated measures.
 For example, you could define Profit calculated measure as Sales amount measure minus Cost amount measure.
-And then you could also define Margin % calculated measure as Profit measure divided by Sales amount measure (and display result as percentage).
+And then you could also define Margin % calculated measure as Profit measure divided by Sales amount measure (and display the result as a percentage).

 You can also define calculated members in other dimensions.
-For example, you could define in Customers dimension new calculated memberNorth America as sum of USA and Canada members.
-Calculated member is also a member of dimension.
+For example, you could define in Customers dimension new calculated memberNorth America as the sum of USA and Canada members.
+Calculated member is also a member of the dimension.